pololu/pololu-tic-software/README.md

 ## Version history

+- 1.8.3 (2025-05-01):
+  - Fixed a bug in tic_get_variables that prevented it from fetching the Tic T249-specific variables, including 'Last motor driver error' and the four AGC variables.
+Those variables were always reported as 0.
+  - Made a small change to the bootloader GUI code that should generally make the progress bar update more reliably, and seems to fix the timeout issue that has been happening during firmware updates in later versions of macOS.
 - 1.8.2 (2020-11-16):
   - Started using a newer version of libusbp so that the Windows version of this software might work with Tic devices that are connected through